Join our school from 9th grade

 Step 2Between 10 and 15 absences/delays

-Call from deputy management or management
+Call from management

 Step 3Between 15 and 20 absences/delays